UnifiedCo/LogicSpot-Guidelines/javascript/readme.md

 Every statement should begin aligned with the current indentation.
 The outermost level is at the left margin.
 The indentation increases by 4 spaces when the last token on the previous line is { left brace, [ left bracket, ( left paren.
 The matching closing token will be the first token on a line, restoring the previous indentation.

-The ternary operator can be visually confusing, so ? question mark always begins a line and increase the indentation by 4 spaces, and : colon always begins a line, aligned with the ? question mark.
+The ternary operator can be visually confusing when nesting, so if you're nesting `?` question mark always begins a line and increase the indentation by 4 spaces, and : colon always begins a line, aligned with the ? question mark.

 ```javascript
 var integer = function (